-Source: Bryan, J. (2008)"Total Income Tax Returns," Internal Revenue Service Statistics of Income Bulletin.
+Source: Bryan, J. (2008) "Total Income Tax Returns," Internal Revenue Service Statistics of Income Bulletin.

-4.5 Predicting Immigration Status
+4.5 Assigning Immigration Status

-Immigration status includes three mutually exclusive categories: citizen or legal permanent resident in the U.S. for more than 5 years, legal permanent resident in the U.S. for 5 years or less, and unauthorized immigrant (undocumented).
-Imposing a 5 year threshold for the legal permanent resident population stems from the federal Medicaid eligibility requirement of 5 years legal residency.
-While California currently allows legal residents with fewer than 5 years in the U.S. to enroll in Medi-Cal, it is a completely state-funded population and subject to state budget constraints.
-We are interested in the likelihood of persons being unauthorized immigrants (undocumented) as they are ineligible for subsidies and Medi-Cal expansion via the ACA, but could benefit from guaranteed issue individual market insurance and employer-sponsored insurance coverage, and will continue to participate in the California healthcare system.
+Immigration status in CalSIM includes three mutually exclusive categories: citizen or legal permanent resident in the U.S. for five or more years, legal permanent resident in the U.S. fewer than five years, and unauthorized immigrant (undocumented).
+Imposing a five year threshold for the legal permanent resident population stems from the federal Medicaid eligibility requirement of five years legal residency.
+While California currently allows legal residents with fewer than five years in the U.S. to enroll in Medi-Cal, it is a completely state-funded population and subject to state budget constraints.
+We are interested in the probability of persons being unauthorized immigrants (undocumented) as they are ineligible for subsidies and Medi-Cal expansion via the ACA, but could benefit from guaranteed issue individual market insurance and employer-sponsored insurance coverage, and will continue to participate in the California healthcare system.

 As discussed previously, MEPS does not include data on documentation status.
 However, beginning with MEPS 2007, there is available information as to whether an individual was born in the United States.
-To take advantage of this available data, we exogenously construct multivariate models to predict immigration status separately for the 2004-2006 and 2007-2008 MEPS-HC respondents, segmenting the populations into adult and child respondents.
+To take advantage of this available data, we constructed multivariate models to predict immigration status separately for the 2004-2006 and 2007-2008 MEPS-HC respondents, segmenting the population into adult and child respondents.
 We use 2009 CHIS confidential data, in a separate analysis, to fit a multinomial logistic regression to data on all adults not born in the United States using a three category immigration status dependent variable, where 'no green card' acts as a proxy for undocumented immigrant status.
 CalSIM uses the parameter estimates from this model to compute mutually exclusive predicted probabilities (where $\Sigma p_n^=1$ ) that each foreign-born adult (among respondents to the 2007 and 2008 MEPS) falls into each of the three immigration statuses.

 To estimate the immigration status for the 2004-2006 MEPS individuals for whom we do not have country of birth information, we use 2009 CHIS confidential data to fit a multinomial logistic regression to data on all adults using the three category immigration status dependent variable.
 To account for the effect of birth in the U.S. and the number of years one has been living in the U.S. on the predicted immigration status, we include control variables for these characteristics among those specifically reporting these values in 2007 and 2008 MEPS.
-CalSIM multiply imputes the values for these characteristics among respondents to the 2004, 2005, and 2006 MEPS using the all available data from 2004-2008 MEPS.
-Similar to the approach describe above, CalSIM then uses the parameter estimates from the CHIS multinomial logistic model to compute mutually exclusive predicted probabilities (where $\Sigma p_n^=1$ ) that each adult falls into each of the three immigration statuses, controlling for the imputed characteristics of U.S. born and years lived in the U.S.
+CalSIM multiply imputes the values for these characteristics among respondents to the 2004, 2005, and 2006 MEPS using all available data from 2004-2008 MEPS.
+Similar to the approach describe above, CalSIM then uses the parameter estimates from the CHIS multinomial logistic model to compute mutually exclusive predicted probabilities that each adult falls into each of the three immigration statuses, controlling for the imputed characteristics of U.S. born and years lived in the U.S.

-CalSIM proceeds from these probabilities to an immigration status assignment by first establishing the interval $a_n^$ such that $a_n^ \in [\alpha, p_n^]$ where if $p_n^ = p_1^$ then $\alpha = 0$ , if $p_n^ = p_2^$ then $\alpha = p{n-1}^$ , and if $p_n^ = p_3^$ then $\alpha = 1$ .
-We then compare a random number (r) drawn from a uniform distribution U[0,1] to the interval $a_n^$ such that if $r \in a_n^$ then $p_n^ = 1$ and CalSIM assigns the immigration status predicted by $p_n^$ .
+CalSIM proceeds from these probabilities to an immigration status assignment for each individual by dividing the interval (0,1) into three segments, with the lengths of the three segments given by the individual's predicted probabilities.
+The individual is then assigned the immigration status corresponding to the interval segment into which a random number drawn from a uniform distribution U[0,1] falls.
 This approach is also used to estimate the predicted probabilities and assign immigration status to children and teens under the age of 18, except that we control for the immigration statuses of the parents in the estimated multinomial logistic regression and include these assigned immigration statuses from the above scheme as additional parameters.